tulanebzhang3/FSND/projects/02_trivia_api/starter/README.md

       "difficulty": 2,
       "id": 5,
       "question": "Whose autobiography is entitled 'I Know Why the Caged Bird Sings'?"
     },
     {
-      "answer": "Edward Scissorhands",
-      "category": 5,
-      "difficulty": 3,
-      "id": 6,
-      "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
-    },
-    {
       "answer": "Muhammad Ali",